Metrorrey Line 4

-Metrorrey Line 4 is an under-construction Metrorrey line that will municipalities of Monterrey and San Pedro Garza García.
-It will have an extension of approximately 7.5 kilometers.
-It will connect with lines 3, 5 and 6 at the Saint Lucia station (in front of the High Specialty Medical Unit No. 23 of the Mexican Social Security Institute).
+Metrorrey Line 4 is an under-construction Metrorrey line that will serve the municipalities of Monterrey and San Pedro Garza García.
+The straddle-beam monorail will have an extension of approximately 7.5 kilometers with seven stations in the first phase and will connect with Line 6 at shared Ginecología station and with Line 3 at the Saint Lucia station (in front of the High Specialty Medical Unit No. 23 of the Mexican Social Security Institute).